 If we plan on limiting how you may get these medications or how much you can get, we will send you a letter in advance.
-The letter will explain the limitations we think should apply to you.
-You will have an opportunity to tell us which doctors or pharmacies you prefer to use, and about any other information you think is important for us to know.
+The letter will tell you if we will limit coverage of these drugs for you, or if you'll be required to get the prescriptions for these drugs only from a specific prescriber or pharmacy.
+You will have an opportunity to tell us which prescribers or pharmacies you prefer to use, and about any other information you think is important for us to know.
 After you've had the opportunity to respond, if we decide to limit your coverage for these medications, we will send you another letter confirming the limitation.
-If you think we made a mistake or you disagree with our determination or with the limitation, you and your prescriber have the right to appeal.
-If you appeal, we will review your case and give you a decision.
+If you think we made a mistake or you disagree with our decision or with the limitation, you and your prescriber have the right to appeal.
+If you appeal, we will review your case and give you a new decision.
 If we continue to deny any part of your request related to the limitations that apply to your access to medications, we will automatically send your case to an independent reviewer outside of our plan.
 See Chapter 9 for information about how to ask for an appeal.

-You will not be placed in our DMP if you have certain medical conditions, such as active cancer-related pain or sickle cell disease, you are receiving hospice, palliative, or end-of-life care, or live in a long-term care facility.
+You will not be placed in our DMP if you have certain medical conditions, such as cancer-related pain or sickle cell disease; you are receiving hospice, palliative or end-of-life care; or live in a long-term care facility.